+No-Contact Order

-- No-Contact Order The Dean of Student Life & Conduct may impose a limited orcampus-wide No-Contact Order between parties to a complaint when the fear of retaliation and/or harassment may be present.
+The Dean of Student Life & Conduct may impose a limited or campus-wide No-Contact Order between parties to a complaint when the fear of retaliation is present.
 Specific instructions will accompany the No-Contact Order outlining to all parties the expected behavior including face-to-face contact, correspondence, e-mail, instant message or telephone.
+Friends and relatives are also prohibited from contact on behalf of either party.

+Notification

-Friends and relatives arealso prohibited from contact on behalf of either party. - Notification If the Dean of Student Life & Conduct or his/her designee determines there is reasonable cause to believe that a violation of this Code has occurred, the Respondent will be notified in writing upon receipt of the complaint.
-The notification time may be longer if necessary to complete the investigation. - This written notice will include: - The complaint identifying sections of this Code at issue and sanctions that mayresult; - A copy of this Code and procedures applicable to the complaint; - A request that the Respondent provide a written explanation of the incident (if no prior statement was obtained); A directive to contact the Office of Student Life and Conduct to schedule a Student Life and Conduct Conference. - D. Student Life and Conduct Conference The Student Life and Conduct Conference will be administered as follows: - A. The Dean of Student Life & Conduct or his/her designee will conduct a pre-hearingconference ("Student Life and Conduct Conference") with the respondent. - B. At the Student Life and Conduct Conference the Respondent will: - Be informed of the information provided to date by the complainant and otherpersons; - Be given an opportunity to raise questions and discuss the information; - Be given the opportunity to admit the allegations and accept responsibility for the violation(s); - Be given the opportunity to deny the allegations; - Be informed of the process and possible remedies and sanctions that may result. - C. As a result of the Student Life and Conduct Conference, the Dean of Student Life& Conduct or his/her designee may: - Dismiss the complaint; - Refer the complaint to the Health and Wellness Office for personal counseling forappropriate follow up including mediation with the complainant; - Refer the complaint to the appropriate administrative process within the College; - Resolve the complaint informally or impose a remedy and/or sanction that doesnot warrant suspension or expulsion; - Determine that a hearing before the Community Standards Review Board is appropriate.
-The Dean of Student Life & Conduct may then refer the matter for aHearing within ten (10) business days.
+If the Dean of Student Life & Conduct or his/her designee determines there is reasonable cause to believe that a violation of this Code has occurred, the Respondent will be notified in writing upon receipt of the complaint.
+The notification time may be longer if necessary to complete the investigation.
+This written notice will include:

+- a.
+The complaint identifying sections of this Code at issue and sanctions that may result; - b.
+A copy of this Code and procedures applicable to the complaint; - c.
+A request that the respondent provide a written explanation of the incident (if no prior statement was obtained); - d.
+A directive to contact the Office of Student Life and Conduct to schedule a Student Life and Conduct Conference. - e.
+The outcome of the matter will be made known to the respondent, the victim (if any), Student Conduct personnel, Public Safety personnel, and possibly Human Resources personnel.
+Communications will be made by the Office of Student Life to the appropriate parties via mail or email.

+Student Life and Conduct Conference

+The Student Life and Conduct Conference will be administered as follows:

+- a.
+The Dean of Student Life & Conduct or his/her designee will conduct a pre-hearing conference ("Student Life and Conduct Conference") with the respondent. - b.
+At the Student Life and Conduct Conference the respondent will: - 1.
+Be informed of the information provided to date by the complainant and other persons; - 2.
+Be given an opportunity to raise questions and discuss the information; - 3.
+Be given the opportunity to admit the allegations and accept responsibility for the violation(s); - 4.
+Be given the opportunity to deny the allegations; - 5.
+Be informed of the process and possible remedies and sanctions that may result. - c.
+As a result of the Student Life and Conduct Conference, the Dean of Student Life and Conduct or his/her designee may: - 1.
+Dismiss the complaint; - 2.
+Refer the complaint to the Health and Wellness Office for personal counseling for appropriate follow up including mediation with the complainant;

-D. If the Respondent does not agree with the decision made at the Student Life and Conduct Conference, the Respondent has the right to appeal the decision to the next level administrator within three (3) business days of receipt of the decisionletter.
+- 3. Refer the complaint to the appropriate administrative process within the College; - 4.
+Resolve the complaint informally or impose a remedy and/or sanction that does not warrant suspension or expulsion; - 5.
+Determine that a hearing before the Community Standards Review Board is appropriate.
+The Dean of Student Life and Conduct may then refer the matter for a hearing within ten (10) business days. - d.
+If the Respondent does not agree with the decision made at the Student Life and Conduct Conference, the Respondent has the right to appeal the decision to the next level administrator within three (3) business days of receipt of the decision letter.
 The appeal process will be given in writing at the time of the decision letter.

-E. Student Life and Conduct Hearing
+Student Life and Conduct Hearing